Integer Calculator

 Table of Contents

-This integer calculator can be used for adding and subtracting integers and decimals.
-The calculator works with positive and negative numbers and finds the solution for any number of consecutive operations (for example, you can enter 5 + - + - + - + - - - + + 3, and the calculator will identify the final operation sign, +, perform the calculation, and return the final answer, 8).
+This versatile integer calculator is designed for seamlessly adding and subtracting both integers and decimals.
+It effortlessly processes positive and negative numbers, calculating accurate solutions for equations with multiple consecutive operations.
+For example, if you enter a complex string of signs like 5 + - + - + - + - - - + + 3, the calculator automatically determines the final operation sign (+), performs the math, and delivers the correct final answer, 8.

 Directions for use

-You can use as many consecutive operation signs as necessary without separating them by spaces or symbols.
-The calculator will identify and demonstrate the final operation sign for each operation.
-Below are some valid input examples:
+You can input as many consecutive operation signs as needed without separating them by spaces or other symbols.
+The calculator will automatically resolve them and display the final operation sign for each step.
+Below are a few valid input examples:

-The input field accepts up to 60 symbols.
+The input field accepts a maximum of 60 characters.

 Positive and negative integers

-“-” is the negative sign, marking the numbers below zero or to the left of zero on the number line; “+” is the positive sign, marking the numbers above zero, i.e., to the right of zero on the number line.
-When writing down the numbers, the + sign is usually omitted, and the number is written without any sign.
+The minus symbol (“-”) serves as the negative sign, denoting numbers below zero that fall to the left of zero on the number line.
+Conversely, the plus symbol (“+”) is the positive sign, representing numbers greater than zero, located to the right.
+In everyday math, the positive sign is typically omitted; a number written without any sign is assumed to be positive.
 For example, +7 = 7.

 Integers addition and integers subtraction

-Adding and subtracting integers means moving to the right or left on the number line.
-To add an integer, move the corresponding number of steps to the right (for positive integers) or to the left (for negative integers) on the number line.
-To subtract an integer, add the opposite integer.
-Integers are called opposite if they have the same absolute value but a different sign.
-For example, 4 and -4, 12 and -12, 1 and -1.
+At its core, adding and subtracting integers involves moving left or right along the number line.
+To add an integer, you move the corresponding number of steps to the right (for positive integers) or to the left (for negative integers).
+To subtract an integer, you add its opposite.
+Two integers are considered "opposites" if they share the same absolute value but have different signs—such as 4 and -4, 12 and -12, or 1 and -1.

 Adding positive numbers

-Adding positive numbers is a simple addition operation.
-For example, adding 3 means taking 3 steps along the number line in the positive direction (to the right).
-Adding 14 means you need to take 14 steps in the positive direction, and so on.
-Some examples of adding positive integers are demonstrated below:
+Adding positive numbers is a straightforward addition operation.
+For instance, adding 3 means taking 3 steps in the positive direction (to the right) on the number line.
+Adding 14 means taking 14 steps to the right, and so forth.
+Here are a few examples of adding positive integers:

 0 + 3 = 3